Academic Complex Technology

 Portable iPad labs provided for teacher candidates to gain an understanding of how the implementation of this type of technology in a classroom environment can expand learning opportunities.

-The Institute of Applied Learning serves to collaborate with school districts to embed professional development in the continuum of pre-service education, induction, and sustained professional learning.
+The Community Outreach Programs serve to collaborate with school districts to embed professional development in the continuum of pre-service education, induction, and sustained professional learning.

 The Teaching Studio is stocked with the most up-to-date resources for teachers including educational texts, videos, journals, and teaching materials.
 Students have access to everything from stencils and construction paper to laminating machines and computers with instructional software.

 Faculty suites, teacher certification and field experience offices conveniently located in one building to provide greater access for students and families.